YoungjaeLee/kubernetes/README.md

 ## Examples

-1. Example of a stand-alone pod vertical scaling
+1. Stand-alone pod vertical scaling

 * This is the yaml file of a pod to be created.